Tadhg Beirne: Ireland

 Beirne started in Ireland's 29–7 win against Wales in their opening fixture of the 2022 Six Nations Championship on 5 February, their 30–24 defeat away to France on 12 February, their 57–6 home win against Italy on 27 February, their 32–15 away win against England on 12 March, and the 26–5 home win against Scotland on 19 March that secured the Triple Crown for Ireland.
 Despite having been out with a thigh injury since the Scotland fixture, Beirne was selected in the squad for the 2022 Ireland rugby union tour of New Zealand, and started in the 42–19 defeat against New Zealand in the first test on 2 July.
 Beirne also started in Ireland's historic 23–12 win in the second test on 9 July, in what was Ireland's first ever away win against New Zealand, and in the 32–22 third test win against New Zealand on 16 July that secured Ireland's historic first ever series win in New Zealand.

 During the 2022 Autumn Nations Series, Beirne started for Ireland in their 19–16 win against world champions South Africa on 5 November, the 35–17 win against Fiji on 12 November, and the 13–10 win against Australia on 19 November.
 Beirne was named in World Rugby's Men's 15s Dream Team of the Year at their annual awards held in Monaco in November 2022.

 Beirne continued to start for Ireland in their opening fixture of the 2023 Six Nations Championship against Wales on 4 February, being replaced by Ulster's Iain Henderson during the second-half of Ireland's 34–10 away win, before also starting in the 32–19 win against France in round two on 11 February, though Beirne left the field with an ankle injury during the second-half.
 That injury required surgery which ruled Beirne out for 12 weeks.
 Ireland went on win the grand slam.

+Beirne returned to the Ireland training squad for the 2023 Rugby World Cup warm-up matches, featuring as a replacement in the 33–17 win against Italy on 5 August before starting in the 29–10 win against England on 19 August and the 17–13 win against Samoa on 26 August.
+He was selected in Ireland's 33-man squad for the 2023 Rugby World Cup, starting in their opening fixture of the tournament against Romania on 9 September, scoring two tries in Ireland's 82–8 win, the 59–16 win against Tonga on 16 September, in which Beirne scored a try, the 13–8 win against South Africa on 23 September, the 36–14 win against Scotland on 7 October, and the 28–24 defeat against New Zealand in the quarter-finals on 14 October.

+In November 2024, he was named at lock in the 2024 World Rugby Dream Team of the Year.